 Prudent liquidity risk management implies maintaining sufficient cash and available funding through an adequate amount of committed facilities.
 The Group ensures it has adequate cover through the availability of funding and facilities.

 d) Cash flow and interest rate

 The Group finances its operations through a mix of equity finance and borrowings.
-Borrowings are generally at fixed rates of interest and no use of interest rate swaps has been made.
+Borrowings are generally non-interest bearing.

 3 Segment information